AztecProtocol/engineering-designs/in-progress/11103-forwarder-contract/design.md

 L1 publisher will be broken into two classes:

-- `SequencerL1API`
-- `ProverL1API`
+- within `@aztec/sequencer-client`, there will be a `L1TxManager`
+- within `@aztec/prover-node`, there will be a `L1TxPublisher`

 Under the hood, both of these will use the `L1TxUtils` to create and send L1 transactions.

-### ProverL1API
+### ProverNode `L1TxPublisher`

-The `ProverL1API` will have the functions within `l1-publisher.ts` that are related to the prover node, and have the same interface/semantics as the current `L1Publisher`.
+The `ProverNode` will have a `L1TxPublisher` that has the functions within `l1-publisher.ts` that are related to the prover node, and have the same interface/semantics as the current `L1Publisher`.
 As an aside, this means `@aztec/prover-node` should no longer have a dependency on the `@aztec/sequencer-client` package.

+In essence, this class is an API for L1 transactions for the prover node, and a simple wrapper around the `L1TxUtils` class.

-### SequencerL1API
+### SequencerClient `L1TxManager`

-The `SequencerL1API` will have many of the same functions currently within the `l1-publisher.ts`, but will have different semantics.
+The `SequencerClient` will have a `L1TxManager` that has many of the same functions currently within the `l1-publisher.ts`, but will have different semantics.

-The `SequencerL1API` will have
+The `L1TxManager` will have:

+- `queuedRequests: L1TxRequest[]`
+- a work loop
 - knowledge of the sequencer's forwarder contract
 - knowledge of L1 slot boundaries
-- `queuedRequests: L1TxRequest[]`
-- a work loop
+- knowledge of successful L1 transactions per L2 slot

-The `Sequencer` uses the `SequencerL1API` to make calls to:
+The `Sequencer` uses its `L1TxManager` to make calls to:

 - propose an l2 block
 - cast a governance proposal vote